Rimomog/Rimomog/README.md

 - 👋 Hi, I’m @Rimomog
-- 👀 I’m interested in ... web development
+- 👀 I am a full stack web developer
-- 🌱 I’m currently learning ... odin project
+- 🌱 I’m currently in the 100Devs cohort
-- 💞️ I’m looking to collaborate on ... learning
 - 📫 How to reach me ... patrickrimomogitau482@gmail.com

 <!---